visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![](/assets/images/plots/gender_by_stance_mps_only.png)

-Whilst both Leave and Remain tweets spoke about male MPs far more than female MPs, pro-Leave tweets .
+Whilst both Leave and Remain tweets spoke about male MPs far more than female MPs, pro-Leave tweets were more likely to be talking about male MPs compared to pro-Remain tweets.
+The effect is only small (3.3%) but is statistically significant

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA0MzMwODkwNCwtMTIzODI4NzA5OCwyND
+eyJoaXN0b3J5IjpbMjA3MzAwMzYyNSwtMTIzODI4NzA5OCwyND
 YyNzI4MiwyMDAwNDMwMjEwLDIwMjk1MTEzMzQsLTIxMTUxNjE3
 NjYsLTcyMDgwMjAzNSwtODMwNTE1MzYsLTk2NzM1NTgxOSwtND
 MxNDQxOTAxLC0xNjY2ODU5MjIxLC0xNDA2NTk2NjQ4LC0xMjk1